Tony Andrews is an English singer-songwriter and Author born in Finsbury Park, North London.

 Tony loves the ‘creation process’ in the studio, he’s deeply inspired by Brian Wilson’s amazing album ‘Pet Sounds’, and Marvin Gaye’s masterpiece, ‘What’s Goin On’.

-Tony loves Rock music, singer-songwriter-acoustic-music, Blues, Reggae, Americana, Soul, Dance, Acid Jazz, Love Songs,…… He loves a classic pop song …… Tony likes a bit of everything.
+Tony loves Rock music, singer-songwriter-acoustic-music, Blues, Reggae, Americana, Soul, Country, Dance, Acid Jazz, Love Songs,…… He loves a classic pop song …… Tony likes a bit of everything.

 Tony has something he’d like to say to all the hard working artists out there ……